senthil-sekar/kendo-component-advancedsort-mvc/README.md

         - RazorGenerator.Mvc
         - PrecompiledMvcViewEngineContrib

-    You also need to do the follwing change to your new class library project, to enable mvc intellisense and to have Mvc Razore Views in the Add New Item dialog box.
+    You also need to do the following change to your new class library project, to enable mvc intellisense and to have Mvc Razore Views in the Add New Item dialog box.

     - Add ProjectTypeGuids to .csproj (edit as text) after ProjectGUID:
       <ProjectTypeGuids>{349c5851-65df-11da-9384-00065b846f21};{fae04ec0-301f-11d3-bf4b-00c04f79efbc}</ProjectTypeGuids>